Rolahou2/VAE_Sample_Size/README.md

 Variational Autoencoders (VAEs) are powerful generative models that can encode high-dimensional data into a lower-dimensional latent space.
 This project uses a VAE to compress and reconstruct X-ray images.
 We then evaluate how well a Random Forest classifier performs on both the original and VAE-reconstructed images with varying amounts of training data.

 ![Figure 1: Project Workflow](results/Workflow.PNG)
-*Figure 1: Project Workflow.
-Start by training VAE on X-ray Images.*
+*Figure 1: Workflow of Training a Variational Autoencoder (VAE) on X-ray Images and Evaluating the Effect of Sample Size on Classification Performance for Original vs Reconstructed Images.*

 # Features
 - **Training a VAE on X-ray images.**